alxnbl/onenote-md-exporter/README.md

 **OneNode Md Export** is a console application running on Windows that exports your OneNote notebooks in different markdown formats.
 Currently, **Joplin markdown directory** and **Markdown directory** are supported.

-The main objective of this repository is to offer the most simple and loseless solution for OneNote users wanting to migrate to Joplin.
+The main objective of this repository is to offer to OneNote users the most simple and loseless solution to migrate to Joplin.
-It offer an alternative to migration using EverNote export (OneNote-> ENEX -> Joplin) in particuliar for people organizing their notes using hierarchy of sections inside notebooks, and hierarchy of pages inside a sections.
+It offers an alternative to migration based on EverNote export (OneNote-> ENEX -> Joplin), in particuliar for people organizing their notes using hierarchy of sections and hierarchy of pages, lost during EverNote import.

 Technical characteristics :
 * Based on DotNet 5, Office Interop API, PanDoc
-* 100% offline
+* Work offline
 * Extensible : new export format can be easily added

 # Requirements

 Tested on :
-* Platform : Windows 10
+* Windows 10
 * Office 2016
 * Joplin 1.6